 Sierra Leone ranked 179 out of 188 countries in the 2016 Human Development Index.
-Although the country has substantial natural resources and is committed to attaining middle-income status, institutional damage caused by the 11-year civil war (1991–2002) and the recent Ebola virus outbreak have significantly constrained social and economic development.
+Although the country has substantial natural resources and is committed to attaining middle-income status, institutional damage caused by the 11-year civil war (1991–2002) and the Ebola virus outbreak during 2013-2016 significantly constrained social and economic development.

 The fisheries sector is an important source of income, employment and food and nutrition security.
 Marine and inland fisheries contribute about 10 percent to the country’s gross domestic product, and fish is the most important animal-source food in the diets of Sierra Leoneans, providing about 80 percent of animal-source protein intake.